-Innovations Middle Charter School (the "School") is a not-for-profit corporation organized pursuant to chapter 617, Florida Statues, the Florida Not For Profit Corporation Act and Section 1002.33, Florida Statutes.
+Innovations Middle Charter School (the "School") is a not-for-profit corporation organized pursuant to chapter 617, Florida Statutes, and the Florida Not For Profit Corporation Act.
+The governing body of the School is the not-for-profit corporation Board of Directors, which is composed of at least seven members.

 The School is a small, community based charter school that focuses on the success of each and every student.
-The School is designed to provide a high quality education with an individualized personalized approach for students in grades 6-8 who have been less than successful, are in danger of failing, have failed, are deemed at risk, in need of dropout prevention, in need of academic intervention, are referred by another school in the district, or are over-aged in middle school or prefer to be in a small school setting.
+The School is designed to provide a high quality education with an individualized personalized approach for students in grades 6-8 who have been less than successful, are in danger of failing, have failed, are deemed at risk, are in need of dropout prevention, are in need of academic intervention, are referred by another school in the district, are over-aged in middle school, or prefer to be in a small school setting.

-The School functions through a board of directors which designed it for the success of middle school students by offering individualized student learning plans and creative, flexible options for students to succeed.
+The School functions through a board of directors and was designed for the success of middle school students by offering individualized student learning plans and creative, flexible options for students to succeed.
 The School is perfect for the student who wants to get back to academics and away from the pressure of larger schools.

-The general operating authority of the School is contained in Section 1002.33, Florida Statues.
+The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the District School Board of Orange County Florida, (the "School District").
+The School is considered a component unit of the School District and meets the definition of a governmental entity under the Governmental Accounting Standards Board (GASB).
+Therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.